 Off the pane and now onto the ramp

-So he started pulling my wagon with both fighting girls so I can carry baby and a backpack.
-All civilness between my kids is out the window.
-They are fighting over space.
-Mariana wants to sleep, Sophia is trying to lay down too.
+So he started pulling my wagon with both fighting girls so I could carry the baby and a backpack.
+All civilness between my kids went out of the window.
+They were fighting over space.
+Mariana wanted to sleep and Sophia was trying to lay down too.
 Disaster doesn’t even begin to describe the scenario.

 It was like a bad scene from the movies.
-Bless this man’s heart, he is still pulling my wagon and trying to help the girls calm down.
+Bless this man’s heart, he was still pulling my wagon and trying to help the girls calm down.
 Saying things like “you are sisters, you love each other.”
 “Oh no don’t hit your sister.” ” You love her:)” It was very sweet….but completely ineffective haha.

 Back into the terminal

 With the help of these two angles, we got Sophia out of the wagon and onto the backseat of this car.
-We put Mariana up next to her and I asked Sophia to hug her so she didn’t fall.
+We put Mariana up next to her and I asked Sophia to hug her sister so she didn’t fall.
 I still needed to finish unloading the wagon and then fold it down to load in the front of the cart, next to the driver.

-Well the cart got us most of the way.
-We went to get off, I got my stuff and kids loaded back in the wagon and started walking.
-Kids are still crying and kicking/ hitting each other.
-Except now….now they also started throwing backpacks out of the wagon because they wanted more space.
+Well, the cart got us most of the way.
+We got off, and I loaded all our stuff back in the wagon and started walking.
+Kids were still crying and kicking/ hitting each other.
+Except at this point… they also started throwing backpacks out of the wagon because they wanted more space.
 It was a mess.
 I would make it 10 ft, and then have to stop to help or grab bags that had been thrown out.

 Customs at 2 A.M is a new experience

 The flight attendant grabbed my bags and they both loaded all three on top of a luggage cart.
-So I am pushing this cart of baggage that is so tall that I can’t even see over.
-The gentleman has my wagon and kids, and the woman has my roller bag and duffel.
+Just imagine a 5 ft gal pushing a luggage cart so tall that I couldn’t even see over it.
+The gentleman had my wagon and kids and their gear, and the woman had my roller bag and duffel.

 Take me home, taxi

 Sophia was past all hopes of reasoning with and at this point was laying on the sidewalk outside the airport crying saying she wouldn’t get in the car.
-It was full on meltdown for her.
+It was a full-on meltdown for her.
 Baby still in front of me, I had to try and get her in the taxi.
 I’d half get her in and she would have her legs locked and shoved against the door frame of the car preventing me from loading her.
 I’d try and adjust, and she would end up back on to the ground.

-Finally we were all loaded.
+Finally, we were all loaded.
 Two huge suitcases, a huge car seat bag, a roller carry on suitcase, a duffel bag, two backpacks, two pillows, a wagon, 3 kids and 1 adult.
 The one upside of all this…..it was so late that there was zero traffic to get back to Barra.
 So what had taken us 1.5 hrs to get to the airport, only took 45 minutes to return.
 Even better, all three kids slept the entire way back.

 Finish line…..at least in my head 🙂

-Now, a little over a month later….I can write this laughing at the memories.
+Now, a little over a month later…I can write this laughing at the memories.
 I can look back and see the silver lining.
 How lucky were we, that we got one extra full day with family.
 We got one more day to spend and create memories.
-Because the previous day had been spent frantically trying to pack and organize everything from the last 5 weeks into bags.
-The entire time making sure that no bags went overweight.)
+(Especially because the previous day had been spent frantically trying to pack and organize everything from the last 5 weeks into bags.
+Simultaneously making sure that no bags went overweight.)

 As chaotic and stressful as the night before had been….I can’t help but feel grateful and blessed.
 I was in an impossible situation.
 One that in a million years, I would have never expected to happen.
 It did, but because of two very special United employees……I made it.
-As much as we gripe and complain over delayed and cancelled planes, I am grateful for companies that make 100% sure that we are safe to fly and don’t do so until it is.
+As much as we gripe and complain over delayed and canceled planes, I am grateful for companies that make 100% sure that we are safe to fly and don’t do so until it is.